easybuilders/easybuild/docs/Unit-tests.rst

 The easyblocks unit test suite consists of a coupe of light-weight tests that are run per easyblock:

-* initlialising the easyblock, to check for Python syntax errors and faulty imports
+* initialising the easyblock, to check for Python syntax errors and faulty imports
 * checking for the use of deprecated (or no longer supported) functionality

 Running the full easyblocks unit test suite takes less than one minute.